Who IS the red headed traveler?

 These days whether at home or on the road, food plays a major part.
 I love photographing food almost as much as I enjoy eating it and visits to places like the Atwater Market in Montreal and Pasteis de Belem in Portugal only confirm this.
 And when I dine out at restaurants in my home base of Pittsburgh, well my camera almost always accompanies me, along with blog posts that are later created.

-I also wrote a book (Full Circle) which is no small feat considering I have a job, this blog, a husband, and a life.
+I also wrote a book (Full Circle) which is no small feat considering I have a job, this blog and a life.
 Check it out for yourself why don’t you?

 So that’s me.